krickert/search_indexer/README.md

 # things to do
 * learn more about kafka topics.
 About 1/2 way through some of the books, not jumping into any of the super fancy stuff yet.
 * figure out if we will use key/value storage with KTable?
-I feel odd moving away from the avro binary to json,
 * get a pipeline arch going which will allow for registering multiple pipeline services using gRPC.
 The idea is to create a templated request service and the end user can create the service which is "registerd" in the application yml of the pipeline project.

 # things to cache/store outside of the pipeline